 Making a change to your studies

-These pages have been designed to offer information, advice and support to international students who are considering making, or who are required to make any changes to their studies, such as:
+These pages offer information, advice, and support to international students considering, or required to make, changes to their studies, e.g.

 • Transferring to a new course at a different institution;

-• Taking an interruption of study or withdrawing from their current course;
+• Taking an interruption of studies or withdrawing from their current course;

 • Re-sitting exams or repeating modules.